halcyon/renewedbrain.com/learning-disabilities.md

 important to determine where the thinking process is inefficient so that the right course of treatment can be recommended.
 Stimulant medications help only individuals who truly have ADHD, and they generally increase the ability to focus.
-However, they do not "fix" the other issues of executive functions, such as planning and decision making.
+However, they do not "fix" other issues in executive functions, such as planning and decision making.
 Strategies often need to be learned to help the person work around their weak areas, which vary depending on the individual.
-Testing is crucial in identifying a person’s strengths, as well as their weaknesses, so that they may build on their strengths to succeed in school and in life.
-If the problem is not ADHD, but anxiety or depression, different medications and treatment options would be recommended to address the issue.
+Testing is crucial in identifying a person’s strengths, as well as their weaknesses, so that they may learn skills in order to succeed in school and in life.
+If the problem is not ADHD, but anxiety or depression, different medications and treatment options would be recommended.
 In the case of other learning disorders, stimulant medications would not be useful, but tutoring and cognitive rehabilitation in  areas of weakness can make a huge impact.

 If you or your teen has a learning problem, the information you would learn through testing and cognitive rehabilitation would be invaluable to you in terms of ensuring success.
-Even if your child has been tested in elementary school, their brains have developed since then.
-Re-testing in middle school and high school is important to document the changes in development and identify new areas of strength and weakness.
-For teens and college students, such testing is required in order to gain assistance from the college’s Learning Centers.
+Even if your child has been tested in elementary school, their brains have developed more since then and changes have likely occurred.
+Re-testing in middle school and high school is important to document new areas of strength and weakness.
+For teens and college students, such testing is required in order to gain assistance from college Learning Centers.
 The Board of Regents states on their web site what documentation is required for a college student to receive additional time for tests, tutoring, and other accommodations needed to optimize learning.
-Testing must be current to obtain Learning Center services.
+Testing must be current (within 3 years) to obtain Learning Center services.
 For more information on learning disabilities and testing for ADHD for teens and adults, contact our office.